kroitor/gjk.c/README.md

 As long as our choice of points is random we might have to try all possible triples in worst case.
 Random walk is not the best strategy for finding a triangle that satisfies our criteria, there's a better algorithm for that ;) The goal of the algorithm is to find a combination of the best three points that enclose the Origin out of all possible triples of points, if such a combination exists at all.
 If such a triple does not exist then there is some distance between our initial shapes.
 The search for simplex is the core of GJK.

 To reveal its true efficiency the algorithm introduces a special routine that calculates the difference of two points of initial shapes.
-It is called 'a support function' and it is the workhorse of the search.
+It is called a *support function* and it is the workhorse of the search.

 ### The Support Function